koalexander0511/OS_file_system/REPORT.md

 };
 ```

-The Root directory is represented by a data structure with 4 elements:
+The Root Directory is represented by a data structure with 4 elements:
 the filename, filesize, index of first data block, and unused elements.
  ```c
 struct __attribute__ ((__packed__)) DirectoryEntry